-In August, we concluded a national search with the hire of Dr. Dave Reidmiller as the first director of our new interdisciplinary climate center, which is focused on solutions to local, regional, and global challenges related to climate change.
+In August, we concluded a national search with the hire of Dr. Dave Reidmiller as the first director of our new interdisciplinary climate center, which focuses on solutions to local, regional, and global challenges related to climate change.

 “As a region, we have an opportunity to be global leaders, because the things we learn here are relevant around a warming planet,” said Dr. Reidmiller.
 “For example, what we learn about heatwaves in the Gulf of Maine is critical to our understanding of similar warming events and their impacts in other places.”

-Dr. Reidmiller brings nearly two decades advancing climate science and policy at a national and international scale.
+Dr. Reidmiller brings nearly two decades of experience advancing climate science and policy at a national and international scale to GMRI.
 Throughout his career, Dr. Reidmiller has: